Tampa, FL

 The eye region is the most important aesthetic area of the face.
 When eye contact is made, we immediately begin forming our first impressions.
 Judging someone to be tired, sad, angry, or pleasant is based on the area around the eyes.
-With aging, the upper eyelids may become droopy or heavy, giving patients a tired look that decreases the overall attractiveness of a person’s eyes.
+With aging, the upper eyelids may become droopy or heavy, giving patients a tired look that diminishes the overall attractiveness of their eyes.

-Typical aging changes include loss of elasticity and collagen in the skin and droopiness of the brow and eyelid region.
+Typical aging changes include loss of skin elasticity and collagen, and droopiness of the brow and eyelid regions.
 At The Mack Cosmetic Center, we have a solution for droopy eyes and under-eye bags.
 Our eyelid surgery can remove excess skin and reposition fat to help you look more awake and younger.
 We offer services to patients in Tampa, FL, and the surrounding areas.

 Blepharoplasty, also known as eyelid surgery, is a procedure that reshapes the upper or lower eyelids by removing or repositioning excess skin, muscle, or fat.
 Over time, the delicate skin around the eyes can lose elasticity, leading to sagging, puffiness, or drooping that may affect both appearance and vision.
 By refining the contours of the eyelids, this treatment can create a more rested, alert, and youthful look.
 While some patients seek blepharoplasty for cosmetic reasons, others pursue it to improve obstructed vision caused by excess skin on the upper eyelids.
 Whether focusing on the upper, lower, or both eyelids, this approach can be customized to your needs.